juanfranblanco/vscode-solidity/README.md

 * Syntax highlighting
 * Snippets
-* Compilation of a single contact.
+* Compilation of multiple contracts (Press F1 Compile Solidity).
+Work in progress, any feedback appreciated.

 For ideas, issues, additions, modifications please raise an issue or a pull request at https://github.com/juanfranblanco/vscode-solidity/